verhas/BLOG/exception_no_stack/ARTICLE.md

 more detailed and specialized exception.
 If a code wants to use the extra information then it, eventually, has to know that the actual instance is not `LineEmpty` rather something more specialized as `NumberedLineEmpty` or `FileNumberedLineEmpty`.
-However, if it only wants to print it out, get the message then it is absolutely fine to handle the actual instance as an instance of `LineEmpty`.
+However, if it only wants to print it out, get the message then it is absolutely fine to handle the exception as an instance of `LineEmpty`.
 Even doing so the message will contain the extra information in human readable form thanks to OO programming polymorphism.

-The proof of the pudding is the eating.
+The proof of the pudding is in the eating.
 We can run our code with the simple test.
 The test code is the same as it was in the previous version  with the only exception that the expected exception type is `FileNumberedLineEmpty` instead of `LineEmpty`.
 The printout, however, is interesting: